Pigbag: Early recordings

 The band made their first recordings in 1981 at Berry Street Studios in London.
-Later that year they released their first single, the instrumental classic "Papa's Got A Brand New Pigbag", on Y Records, distributed by Rough Trade, the title being a clear pun on James Brown's "Papa's Got A Brand New Bag".
-The track quickly became an underground dance hit, selling many thousands of copies and charting well.
-The song, and the Paul Oakenfold remix, "Reach Up (Papa's Got A Brand New Pigbag)" has become a stadium anthem in English football (particularly in the Football League), originally adopted by Queens Park Rangers supporters in 1994 after some of their fans took it on as an anthem at a music venue in Westbourne Park, often played or chanted before a match or at half time, or after the scoring of a goal, and often incorporating the name of a player into the song.
+Later that year they released their first single, the instrumental "Papa's Got A Brand New Pigbag", on Y Records, distributed by Rough Trade, the title being a pun on James Brown's "Papa's Got A Brand New Bag".
+The track became an underground dance hit.
+The song, and the remix "Reach Up (Papa's Got A Brand New Pigbag)" by Paul Oakenfold under the alias Perfecto Allstarz (which became a UK and Irish Top 10 hit in early 1995), has become a stadium anthem in English football (particularly in the Football League), originally adopted by Queens Park Rangers supporters in 1994 after some of their fans took it on as an anthem at a music venue in Westbourne Park, often played or chanted before a match or at half time, or after the scoring of a goal, and often incorporating the name of a player into the song.

 Around this time Hamlin left the band, feeling that he had created an unmanageable group with too many egos to contend with, and that he was "losing control of the band".
 Soon afterwards he recorded a version of "Swinging on a Star" which was never released.

 During September and October 1981, the band toured the US, playing in New York City, Philadelphia, Washington, D.C., Northampton, MA, San Francisco and Berkeley, California.
-They followed the success of "Papa..." with "Sunny Day", a similarly brash, bright and funky track for which Ed Steinberg shot a video in New York, though the video in question has been unavailable since.
-They also recorded another single, "Getting Up", in early 1982.
-April 1982 saw the release of their first album Dr Heckle and Mr Jive, which was a huge success, topping the UK Indie Chart for several weeks, despite including only one of their previous singles - "Getting Up".
+They followed "Papa..." with "Sunny Day", a similarly brash, bright and funky track for which Ed Steinberg shot a video in New York.
+It became their first to chart on the UK Singles Chart, peaking at 53.
+They also recorded another single, "Getting Up", in early 1982 which peaked at 61.
+March 1982 saw the release of their first album Dr Heckle and Mr Jive, which reached the Top 20 of the UK album chart, and topped the UK Indie Chart for several weeks, despite including only one of their previous singles - "Getting Up".